sendgrid/docs/source/User_Guide/Marketing_Campaigns/drag_drop.md

 Image
 {% endanchor %}

-Once again, you can leave the variables blank and switch views to get a placeholder image icon, using the image library to populate, or you can immediately use your own image by:
+Once again you can leave the variables blank and switch views to get a placeholder image icon, using the image library to populate, or you can immediately use your own image by:

 Replacing ```[DATA ATTRS]``` with